 A whole generation with a new industrial revolution

 Millennials have grown up in the digital revolution that began in the 1980s, where the advancement of technology saw the shift from mechanical and analogue electronic technology to digital electronics.
 In that information technology environment, they have become the most highly educated, diverse, media saturated and connected generation ever.
-They are now shaping the 21st century and will propel the fourth industrial revolution.
+Therefore they are now shaping the 21st century, and will propel the fourth industrial revolution.